OpenFAST/openfast/docs/source/user/beamdyn/theory.rst

    :width: 47%
    :align: center

-   Representative :math:`p+1` Lagrangian-interpolant shape functions in the element natural coordinates for a eigth-order LSFEs, where nodes are located at the Gauss-Lobatto-Legendre points.
+   Representative :math:`p+1` Lagrangian-interpolant shape functions in the element natural coordinates for a eighth-order LSFEs, where nodes are located at the Gauss-Lobatto-Legendre points.